 In the past, caring too much about things that didn’t really matter was bad for my health, my relationships and my overall well-being.
 My metrics for success were making lots of money, the status of being married to an accomplished man, owning a big house, having lots of people in my circle and putting on perfect birthday parties for my kids, complete with making cakes that would look good on social media.
 I did achieve these things, but the trade off was I was run-down, out of shape, unhappy and unfulfilled.
 I was spending too much time and energy on things that didn’t really mean anything of significance.
 I needed to re-evaluate the metrics to which I measured success and focus my priorities on what matters the most.
 I needed to make these changes for me and to hell with what anyone else thought.

 I had the guts to be self-employed, embracing its risks and rewards, but also enjoying the flexibility it provides so I can spend more quality time with my kids and on volunteer work.
 I left an unhealthy marriage that while has been hurtful for my girls, also shows them they too can be strong, independent females, and hopefully in the future will model for them what a loving relationship looks like.
 I live in a smaller house that takes less energy to clean and only fill it with things that bring me joy.
 I focus less on the quantity of people in my circle and more on the quality, and I work to nurture those relationships.
 I reinvigorated my health and fitness and am probably in the best physical shape of my life.
 And yes, I’ve simplified the birthday parties, making the cakes from a box and no longer spending countless hours decorating them.
 And you know what?
-My kids haven’t noticed – they still have a great time and know they are loved, and that I do care about.
+My kids haven’t noticed – they still have a great time and know they are loved, and that I do care about them.
 I am happy, energized and fulfilled.
 I am living my most authentic life.

 I now accept who I am, failures and all.
 I’m an open book and take responsibility for it all – I own that everything that’s happened to me is because of my choices.
 Don’t get me wrong.
 I also celebrate my successes, but nobody else gives a damn about those except for me, and maybe my mother.